sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-deploy-and-call-a-contract.md

 }
 ```

-**NOTE:** The `getDeployTx` function implements the function of deploying the contract, not the logic of the contract itself, so `@method` decorator should not be added.
+**NOTE:** The `getDeployTx` function implements the function of deploying the contract, not the logic of the contract itself, so `@method` decorator should not be added and the function will be only be run off chain.

-After sign and broadcast the transaction, you will see the following output:
+After signing and broadcasting the transaction, you should see a message like the following:

 ```
 Demo contract deployed:  e5924840a74280d0313c7ff5964370cc203d728120c9145288a579ac6848ea28
 ```

-Visit `https://test.whatsonchain.com/tx/e5924840a74280d0313c7ff5964370cc203d728120c9145288a579ac6848ea28` to see the transaction in the testnet.
+Visit a [block explorer](https://test.whatsonchain.com/tx/e5924840a74280d0313c7ff5964370cc203d728120c9145288a579ac6848ea28) to see the transaction on the testnet.

 ## Call

-Once a smart contract is successfully deployed, it must be executed with the correct parameters.
-We construct the transaction and set the correct unlocking parameters to call the contract.
+Once a smart contract is deployed, we can construct a transaction and set the correct unlocking arguments to call it.

 Now we implement a function that calls the `add` public function of the `Demo` contract: